Instructor-Led Safety Training Schedule

-The course, offered online, is designed to satisfy the JCAHO and OSHA requirements by familiarizing clinic employees, including physicians, nurses, nurse’s aides, and medical students in general safety procedures utilized in clinic settings.
+The course is designed to satisfy the JCAHO and OSHA requirements by familiarizing clinic employees, including physicians, nurses, nurse’s aides, and medical students in general safety procedures utilized in clinic settings.
 The topics cover include the OSHA Bloodborne Pathogen and TB standards; universal precautions; personal protective equipment to prevent exposures.
 Monitoring methods and medical surveillance procedures are also reviewed.
 Building evacuation plans and fire prevention strategies are introduced in the session.

 Annual Bloodborne Pathogens/Tuberculosis Update

 This refresher course is designed to satisfy the JCAHO and OSHA requirements by a review of general universal precautions utilized in clinic settings, personal protective equipment use, and the requirements of the OSHA regulation.
 Monitoring methods and medical surveillance procedures are also reviewed.
 The TB section provides employees with an understanding of the recommendations of the CDC for prevention guidelines.
 Attendees will review the epidemiology of TB in the general population and higher risk occupational settings, along with signs and symptoms of the disease.
-This requirement can also be met via a self training program located on the Health and Safety web page.
-To request instructor-led Bloodborne Pathogen training, please call David Catalano (interim) at 919-843-7313.
+This requirement can also be met via a self-training program located on the Self-Study Units webpage.
+To request instructor-led Bloodborne Pathogen training, please call the Biosafety Specialist at 919-962-5712.

 Employee Orientation for Laboratory Environment

-The course, offered online, is designed to satisfy the OSHA Laboratory Standard and EPA Hazardous Waste Management requirements by familiarizing laboratory personnel in general safety procedures for laboratories.
+The course is designed to satisfy the OSHA Laboratory Standard and EPA Hazardous Waste Management requirements by familiarizing laboratory personnel in general safety procedures for laboratories.
 The course covers chemical hazards and personal protective equipment to prevent exposures along with monitoring methods and medical surveillance.
 Building evacuation plans, fire prevention strategies and fire extinguisher use are also introduced in the session.
 To request instructor-led training, please contact EHS at 919-962-5507.

 Employee Orientation for Office Environment